FSBO or Agent - Do You Really Need A Real Estate Agent To Sell Your QC Home?

-(We'll add your QC home for sale to hundreds of targeted websites, including but not limited to: Realtor.com, Zillow, Trulia & more.)
+(We'll add your QC home for sale to hundreds of targeted websites, including but not limited to Realtor.com, Zillow, Trulia & more.)

 Adding your home for sale to a couple of FSBO websites might & might not work for you.
-Again, common sense tells you that the more popular websites your home for sale is posted to, the better chance of you selling your home for top dollar!
+Again, common sense tells you that the more popular websites your home for sale are posted to, the better chance of you selling your home for top dollar!

 The Home Sale Power team takes on all of your financial marketing risk for you.
 In fact, you won't pay us a dime until you're at the attorney's office giving your house keys to the person who bought your home.